TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 The first condition is recognized as the stability condition for the heat equation while the second one is the condition that we have found for the stationary advection-diffusion equation.

-Instead of explicit Euler we may choose the implicit Euler scheme and regarding the advection term, we may choose a first order upwind scheme instead of central differences.
+Instead of forward Euler we may choose the backward Euler scheme which is unconditionally stable but results into a system of equations.
+Also, regarding the advection term, we may choose a first order upwind scheme instead of central differences.

+We conclude this section by noting that, in addition to the schemes discussed, many other numerical schemes exist for the advection-diffusion equation, each with specific properties regarding accuracy and stability.
+Such schemes are usually discussed in scientific journals.